Sign In / Sign Out

 - Map and Locations

-The Design School is committed to the merging of global and local contexts and concerns and, toward this end, graduate students in their final year go abroad for two weeks as part of their studio course.
-To date, students have traveled to Argentina, England, Ethiopia, Germany, Japan, the Netherlands, Rwanda, Spain and Turkey.
+The Design School is committed to the merging of global and local contexts and concerns and, toward this end, graduate students may travel as part of their studio experience.
+To date, students have traveled to Argentina, Brazil, England, Ethiopia, Germany, Japan, the Netherlands, Rwanda, Spain and Turkey.
 The school also offers a number of summer study abroad programs in an effort to extend the student opportunities for global engagement.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree from a regionally accredited institution.